deeptestai/genai_tigs/docs/User-Guide/extending-giftbench.md

 - input resolution and channels,
 - number of output classes,
 - dataset-specific preprocessing.

   Navigate to the `sa/` directory, which contains subfolders for each dataset.
 Each dataset-specific folder includes its corresponding training script (`*_train.py`) along with a `model.py` file that defines the classifier architecture.

-  -To make changes to hyperparameters or to train the classifier from scratch, execute the following command:
+  - To make changes to hyperparameters or to train the classifier from scratch, execute the following command:

   ```
    python3 train_mnist.py    (for mnist, similar for other datasets)